School Improvement Plans

 -

-Make sure that both you and your student are aware of academic expectationsMake sure that your student is prepared and attends school each day
+- Make sure that your student is prepared and attends school each day

-Monitor your student’s homework
+- Monitor your student’s homework

-Keep track of the school website and school social media sites
+- Keep track of the school website and school social media sites

-State student achievement test results:www.ncpublicschools.org/accountability/
+- State student achievement test results: www.ncpublicschools.org/accountability/

 Sincerely,